 Just as in writing good scientific articles, writing a good proposal is an interactive learning process.
 If your proposal is not successful, don't give up on a good idea - persistence is the name of the game.
 After venting your frustration, carefully read over the evaluations, assimilate the feedback given by the evaluators and try to answer the following questions: Why wasn't the proposal funded?
 What can we do differently next time?
 If your proposal is not funded, it will not be for lack of attention on the part of the evaluators, but rather for lack of good ideas or because the proposal did not communicate your ideas adequately, or because execution of your project may not be compatible with the level of funding of the call for proposals in question.

 How to direct questions to the FCT

-Information regarding the contents of the proposal form may be requested by e-mail at the address provided in the Announcement of Call for Proposals.
+Further information on each call may be requested by e-mail, to the address provided in the Announcement of Call for Proposals.